Mobile SEO: 18 Easy Techniques to Make Your Site Mobile Friendly

 Google mobile-first index has the same meanings as it sounds.
 It means Google gives priority to mobile-optimized pages for ranking and answering the user search query.

 In past days Google used the desktop version of the site pages for ranking and indexing.
-The mobile version was considered as an alternate version of that site.
+The mobile version was considered an alternate version of that site.

 But mobile searches in the past few years are drastically increasing.
 So Google now considers the mobile version of a site as the base for ranking and indexing.